Corporate Insolvency Proceedings in South Korea

 - if the rehabilitation plan proposal is not approved by the creditors or the plan is not confirmed by the court.

-Bankruptcy proceedings (comparison to rehabilitation proceedings)
+Bankruptcy proceedings (comparison with rehabilitation proceedings)

 The following table summarises the comparison between rehabilitation and bankruptcy proceedings.